wso2/docs-is/en/docs/deploy/monitor/http-access-logging.md

 troubleshooting errors.
 WSO2 Identity Server can enable access logs for the HTTP servlet transport.
 This servlet transport works on `9443`/`9763` ports, and it receives admin/operation requests.
-Therefore, access logs for the servert transpot is useful for analysing operational/admin-level access details.
+Therefore, access logs for the servlet transport is useful for analyzing operational/admin-level access details.

 ---